Homebrew/homebrew-cask/README.md

 Oh, and you can `brew cask install alfred` too!
 Not bad, eh?

-# Why use the Homebrew's Cellar?
+# Why use Homebrew's Cellar?
 Why not just manage apps directly in `Applications`?

 The short answer to this would be: for the same reason that Homebrew does not install applications directly into `/usr/local`.